nhtnhanbn/whitecas/docs/commands/printpts.md

 - *f* is an expression in terms of **x**
 - *s* is a list of **x**-values, **enclosed in { }**

-**Parameters should not contain variables named f, s.
-Use alternative variable names or capital letters instead.**

 Returns a list of coordinates of points on *f* corresponding to the **x**-values in *s*.

 ### Example